Formulas | Formula library

 Time to fill a vacancy

-This example is for a formula field to calculate and display the time to fill a vacancy as the time elapsed after the Approved Date or as the time between Approved Date and the date when the vacancy was filled.
+This example is for a formula field to calculate and display the time to fill a vacancy as the time elapsed after the Approved Date.
+Or as the time between the Approved Date and the date when you filled the vacancy.
 The UDF_Filled_Date__c in the formula example is a custom date field.

 Copy